USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Real migration data, booking trends, and what they mean if you're planning a move.

-Florida has been the center of America's migration story for years.
-But the narrative is shifting.
-Yes, people are still pouring into the state.
-But a growing number of Floridians are also heading for the exits.
+Florida's been the center of America's migration story for years.
+The narrative is shifting, though.
+People still pour in.
+But a growing number are heading for the exits.

-We see both sides of this every single day.
-We load trucks heading into Miami, Tampa, and Orlando.
-We also load trucks heading out to Atlanta, Dallas, Denver, and New York.
-The data from our booking system, combined with IRS migration records and real estate signals, tells a clear story about where people are going and why.
+We see both sides daily.
+Trucks heading into Miami, Tampa, Orlando.
+Trucks heading out to Atlanta, Dallas, Denver, New York.
+Our booking data plus IRS migration records tell a clear story.

 Where Are Floridians Moving?

-IRS tax return data is the gold standard for tracking migration.
+IRS tax return data is the gold standard for migration tracking.
 People file taxes.
-The IRS knows where they filed last year and where they're filing now.
-That gives us the most accurate picture of who's moving where.
+The IRS knows where they filed last year vs. this year.

-The top destination for people leaving Texas?
+Top destination for people leaving Texas?
 Florida.
-And it works in reverse too — Floridians are heading to Texas in large numbers.
-But the full picture is more interesting than just the FL-TX corridor.
+Works in reverse too.
+But the picture is bigger than just FL-TX.

-According to IRS migration data, the leading destination states for people leaving Texas are: Florida at the top, followed by Louisiana, Oklahoma, Tennessee, New York, Colorado, and California.
-Florida leads that list because of jobs, no state income tax, and climate.
-The same reasons people have always moved here.
+IRS data shows people leaving Texas head to: Florida (top), then Louisiana, Oklahoma, Tennessee, New York, Colorado, California.
+Florida leads for the usual reasons -- jobs, no state income tax, climate.

 Top Moving Corridors: The Real Numbers